Stella Baker

-Stella Baker (born August 8, 1993) is an Australian actress, best known for her roles in the television series The Republic of Sarah and Tell Me Your Secrets (both 2021).
+Stella Baker (born August 8, 1993) is an American actress, best known for her roles in the television series The Republic of Sarah and Tell Me Your Secrets (both 2021).

 Early life and career

 She was born on August 8, 1993 in Australia to actors Simon Baker and Rebecca Rigg, and grew up in Los Angeles, California.
 Her first acting role was in a play in her early 20s.
 She moved to Portland for college and attended the Yale School of Drama, graduating in 2018.

 She first appeared as a guest in the 2nd episode of the final season of her father's show The Mentalist.
 Subsequently, she appeared in a number of shorts, one of which she also wrote and produced, before being cast in the thriller drama series Tell Me Your Secrets as Theresa Barlow.

 She played Sarah Cooper in The CW's The Republic of Sarah for its only season in 2021.